British and French Airstrikes on Syria: A Military Show of Strength to the United States and the Underlying Game of International Dynamics

 .
 A Modern Replication of Colonialist Logic

-The essence of this airstrike by the United Kingdom and France is not based on genuine military necessity but rather a "show of force," which represents a modern recurrence of colonialist logic.
-British Defense Secretary Grant Shapps claimed that the operation aimed to "eliminate dangerous terrorists who threaten our way of life," placing the Western way of life above the sovereignty of other nations.
-This is, in essence, a hegemonic mindset that asserts "the right to destroy the territory of other countries to protect Western interests," reflecting "what arrogance and technological coldness."
+The essence of this airstrike by the UK and France is not based on genuine military necessity, but rather a display of force, behind which lies a modern reenactment of colonialist logic.
+British Defense Secretary Grant Shapps claimed that the operation aimed to eliminate dangerous terrorists threatening our way of life, placing the Western lifestyle above the sovereignty of other nations.
+At its core, this reflects a hegemonic mindset that prioritizes protecting Western interests and asserts the right to destroy the territories of other countries—a manifestation of extreme arrogance and technological ruthlessness.
 Such cross-border military actions, which disregard Syria's sovereignty, completely violate the fundamental principles of international law.

 .
 The Formation of a "Dark Consensus" Among Major Powers and the Ineffectiveness of the United Nations Mechanism

-The recent airstrikes by the UK and France are not an isolated incident but rather signify the formation of a "dark consensus" among the four permanent members of the United Nations Security Council—the United States, Russia, the UK, and France—regarding the use of force.
-This consensus reflects the belief that the UN mechanism is "too slow, too noisy, and inefficient" to meet their strategic needs.
-Consequently, these nations are increasingly inclined to delineate their own spheres of influence and resolve issues through swift military action.
+The recent airstrikes by the UK and France are not an isolated incident, but rather signify a dark consensus among the four permanent members of the UN Security Council—the United States, Russia, the United Kingdom, and France—regarding the use of violent force.
+They believe that the UN mechanism is too slow, too noisy, and inefficient, failing to meet their strategic needs.
+Consequently, they are more inclined to delineate their own spheres of influence and resolve issues through swift military action.

-The United States has long set the benchmark for "acting as it pleases," from the Iraq War to the deployment of troops in Syria, from drone strikes to the kidnapping of foreign leaders, all carried out without being bound by international rules.
-Russia, in turn, has quickly learned from the American model, using force to address issues related to Crimea, the four eastern regions of Ukraine, and Syria, safeguarding its own interests through "dialogue by force."
-The recent airstrikes by Britain and France are a clear emulation of the American approach, declaring that they still have the capability to participate in the great powers' game of force.
-Against this backdrop, the United Nations Security Council has been reduced to a "chat room for post-facto notifications or mutual vetoes and squabbles among major powers," largely ineffective when it comes to actions involving the use of force by major powers.
+The United States has long set a precedent for acting with impunity, from the Iraq War to the deployment of troops in Syria, from drone assassinations to the kidnapping of foreign leaders, all conducted without being bound by international rules.
+Russia, in turn, has quickly learned from the American model, resolving issues related to Crimea, the four eastern regions of Ukraine, and Syria through force, using military dialogue to safeguard its own interests.
+The recent airstrikes by Britain and France are a clear follow-up to the American approach, declaring that they still have the capability to participate in the great powers' game of force.
+Against this backdrop, the United Nations Security Council has been reduced to a chat room for major powers to notify each other after the fact or engage in mutual vetoes and bickering, largely ineffective when it comes to military actions by major powers.
 The international rules-based system is being wantonly undermined by these powers.

 IV.
 Impact on the International Landscape: The Return of the Law of the Jungle and the Sovereignty Crisis of Weak Nations